poorya-yousefi/Code-Interview/Interview-questions/Arrays-and-Strings/_arrays_and_strings.md

     return true;
 }

-//If we are allowed to modify the input string, we could sort the string in O(nlog(n)) time and then
+// If we are allowed to modify the input string, we could sort the string in O(nlog(n)) time and then
 // linearly check the string for neighboring characters that are identical.
 Careful, though: many sorting
 // algorithms take up extra space. bool IsUnique(string str)